genaforvena/josef_kkk/README.md

 - Always review the AI's suggestions before they are spoken to ensure accuracy and appropriateness.
 - This tool is meant to assist with calls, not to fully automate them.
 Maintain oversight throughout the conversation.
 - Ensure you have the legal right to record and use AI assistance for your calls in your jurisdiction.

-## Customization

-You can modify the `AICallAssistant` class in the script to adjust various parameters such as the AI model used, the speech recognition language, or the text-to-speech voice.

-## Contributing

-Contributions to improve the assistant are welcome.
-Please feel free to submit a Pull Request.

-## License

-[Specify your chosen license here]

-## Disclaimer

-This tool is provided as-is, without any guarantees.
-Users are responsible for ensuring their use of this tool complies with all applicable laws and regulations.